cloudflare/next-on-pages/packages/next-on-pages/docs/supported.md

 ## External Packages

-You are free to use any external npm package with your Next application as long as it doesn't use:
+You are free to use any external npm package with your Next.js application as long as it doesn't use:

 - unsupported Node.js APIs (see above)
 - [JavaScript APIs](https://developers.cloudflare.com/workers/runtime-apis/web-standards/#javascript-standards) disabled by Cloudflare due to security concerns